AngelJumbo/sssnake/docs/sssnake.1.md

 **sssnake** [*OPTION*]...

 # DESCRIPTION
-**sssnake** is the classic snake game written in c to run in the terminal capable to run in autopilot.
+**sssnake** is the classic snake game, written in c capable of running on autopilot.

 # OPTIONS
 **-m MODE, --mode=MODE**